iostat/eav_hashes/README.md

 Thanks to [Arpad Lukacs](https://github.com/arpadlukacs) for adding Enumerator-like behavior.

+Thanks to [Christopher Bartling](https://github.com/cebartling) and [jenskdsgn] (https://github.com/jenskdsgn) for fixing deprecation warnings in Rails 5.

 I found a bug or want to contribute!
 -
 You're probably reading this from GitHub, so you know what to do.
 If not, the